-- the PSA level

-- whether you have any symptoms

-- whether you have already had treatment

-- what type of treatment you have already had.

-Your doctor can explain what treatment might be right for your situation.
+- the PSA level - whether you have any symptoms - what type of treatment you have already had. - Your doctor can explain what treatment might be right for your situation.

-Well-being and recovery
+Wellbeing and recovery

 Even if you already have a healthy lifestyle, you may choose to make some positive lifestyle changes after treatment.
 Making small changes to the way you live can improve your health and well-being.